mmbman/Katagiri/1979-06-12-Fukanzazengi-Lecture4.md

 What Kyosei asked the monk – his ... question is something [with] which Kyosei Zen Master raked [the] monk's mind [to see] how much his practice was going on.
 So, "What sound is that outside the gate?"
 The monk said, "The sound of raindrops."
 But, [the] teacher didn't ask [for the] sound of the raindrop[s]; he asked [for the] raindrop[s] themselves.

 But he used the words, "What's the sound outside of the gate?"
 So, the monk said, "That is [the] sound of raindrops."
 You know the sound.
 [The] sound is not [the] raindrops.
 Raindrops are raindrops.
 But [the] sound comes from where?
 Raindrops.
 But [the] sound is not raindrops.
 It's very clear, don't you think so?
-Because raindrops are, anyway, *raindrops*.
-I cannot say – well, raindrops are active, moving, very active.
-Becoming one, or from [the] merging of raindrops and Earth and Universe, at that time, this is raindrops.
+Because raindrops are, anyway, *raindrops*. ...
+Raindrops are active, moving, very active.
+Becoming one, or from [the] merging of raindrops and Earth and Universe – at that time, this is raindrops.
 Before you hear the sound of raindrops, that is raindrops.
 But you say, "some raindrops."
 That is already something *extra*, don't you think so?

 ##### 19:02